Quitclaim Bill of Sale: Everything You Need to Know

 The Quitclaim Bill of Sale Form

-The quitclaim bill of sale form is used to record a simple transfer of ownership of the property from the seller to the buyer without any liability of the seller to provide the buyer a warranty.
+The quitclaim bill of sale form is used to record a simple transfer of ownership of the property from the seller to the buyer without any liability of the seller to provide the buyer with a warranty.
 The seller of the real property can declare zero obligations to the buyer when using the form.

-For the buyer, the document proves their right of ownership and serves as a receipt for payment made to the seller.
+For the buyer, the document proves their right to ownership and serves as a receipt for payment made to the seller.
 The buyer, for their part, can ascertain that a physical transaction occurred and that they are the rightful owner of the real property.
-A quitclaim bill of sale is typically used for the selling or gifting property within an immediate family circle.
-It is also frequently used during the tax deed sale process, such as public auctions, where real property is purchased.
+A quitclaim bill of sale is typically used for the selling or gifting of property within an immediate family circle.
+It is also frequently used during the tax deed sale process, such as public auctions, where the real property is purchased.

 When a quitclaim transaction has taken place and the ownership of property is transferred from the seller to the buyer, it is important to have a record of the process since there is no warranty applied to the property.